 Dalhousie Alumni Association

-With roots stretching as far back as 1871, the Dalhousie Alumni Association (DAA) proudly represents some 130,000 Dalhousie alumni located around the world.
-Working with the Dal Alumni Engagement Team, the DAA builds relationships and connections between alumni and their alma mater for a stronger Dalhousie.
+With roots stretching as far back as 1871, the Dalhousie Alumni Association (DAA) proudly represents some 135,000 Dalhousie alumni located around the world.
+A dynamic, professional, volunteer team working with the Dal Alumni Engagement team, the DAA builds relationships and connections between alumni and their alma mater for a stronger Dalhousie.

 The current DAA President is Ian Bezanson (BCSc’04).
 View all board members.

 - Digital communications and social media platforms

 If you would like to review copies of the Dalhousie Alumni Association Board Terms of Reference or Bylaws in preparation for your application, please email firstname.lastname@example.org with your request and copies will be sent to you directly.

 Did you know that the Dalhousie Alumni Association was formally incorporated in 1876?
 At that time, the Association’s stated purpose was to “promote the best interest of the University and to foster affection for all students of Dalhousie.”

 From its rich historical beginnings, the DAA has grown into a worldwide community network.
 Here are some other historical highlights of the DAA: